Studies confirm the well-known fact that the media impacts body image and nutrition.

 - Inclusivity and rejecting long-entrenched beauty ideals.

-- Big beauty brands learning how to become innovation disruptors.
+- Big beauty brands are learning how to become innovation disruptors.

 - Finding new strengths as social media crowns beauty ambassadors.